fraoustin/redmine_rtmaterial/README.md

 Add field "RTMaterial" for project.

-You can selected color for RTMaterial Theme (https://github.com/fraoustin/RTMaterial) by project.

-Or you can selected color default for RTMaterial Theme (https://github.com/fraoustin/RTMaterial) by project.
+You can selected color for RTMaterial Theme (https://github.com/fraoustin/RTMaterial) by project Or you can selected color default for RTMaterial Theme (https://github.com/fraoustin/RTMaterial) by project.